vince-nlp/aclrollingreview/cfp.md

 ## SUBMISSIONS

+All topics in Computational Linguistics / Natural Language Processing are covered by ARR.
+At submission, papers must select a topic area to assist with AE and reviewer matching.
-Relevant topics for ARR include, but are not limited to, the following areas (in alphabetical order):
+The current set of areas are (in alphabetical order):

 - Computational Social Science and Cultural Analytics
 - Dialogue and Interactive Systems
 - Discourse and Pragmatics
-- Efficient/low-resource methods in NLP
+- Efficient/Low-Resource Methods for NLP
-- Ethics and NLP
+- Ethics, Bias, and Fairness
 - Generation
 - Information Extraction
 - Information Retrieval and Text Mining
 - Interpretability and Analysis of Models for NLP
-- Language Grounding to Vision, Robotics and Beyond
 - Linguistic theories, Cognitive Modeling and Psycholinguistics
 - Machine Learning for NLP
 - Machine Translation
 - Multilinguality and Language Diversity
+- Multimodality and Language Grounding to Vision, Robotics and Beyond
 - NLP Applications
 - Phonology, Morphology and Word Segmentation
 - Question Answering